The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Observations, optical filament catalog, and data preparation

 \subsection{Healpix map creation}

 We adopted the 0.3--1.2~keV band in the imaging analysis.
 This band is optimized for maximizing the \ac{whim} emission from our selected filament sample with $z\sim0.47$ (redshifted), assuming a $kT<1$~keV gas temperature.
 We split the analysis footprint into 27 tiles, each size of 10~deg~$\times$~10~deg.
-For each tile, we merge the event list using \texttt{evtool} and obtain flare-free time interval using \texttt{flaregti} with parameters \texttt{pimin=5000}, \texttt{threshold=1.1}, \texttt{source\_size=150}.
-We use \texttt{evtool} and criteria \texttt{PATTERN=15}, \texttt{FLAG=0xE000F000} and \texttt{GTI=FLAREGTI} to select events in the flare-free time interval and generate count images with a pixel size of $16''$.
-We use \texttt{expmap} to create a corresponding vignetting corrected exposure map for each count image.
-After masking sources, we bin the tile image pixels to NSIDE=1024 HEALPix\footnote{\url{http://healpix.sourceforge.net}} \citep{Gorski2005,Zonca2019} map pixels.
+For each tile, we merged the event list using \texttt{evtool} and obtain flare-free time interval using \texttt{flaregti} with parameters \texttt{pimin=5000}, \texttt{threshold=1.1}, and \texttt{source\_size=150}.
+We used \texttt{evtool} and criteria \texttt{PATTERN=15}, \texttt{FLAG=0xE000F000}, and \texttt{GTI=FLAREGTI} to select events in the flare-free time interval and generate count images with a pixel size of $16''$.
+We used \texttt{expmap} to create a corresponding vignetting corrected exposure map for each count image.
+After masking the sources, we binned the tile image pixels to NSIDE=1024 HEALPix\footnote{\url{http://healpix.sourceforge.net}} \citep{Gorski2005,Zonca2019} map pixels.
 The NSIDE=1024 HEALPix has a $3.4'$ pixel size corresponding to 1.4 Mpc at $z=0.6$.
-For the count map, the count number of the $i$~th pixel, $C_{\mathrm{HP},i} = \sum_j C_{ij}$, where $C_{ij}$ is the count number of the $j$~th image pixel that is located in the $i$~th HEALPix pixel.
-For the exposure map, the exposure time of the $i$~th pixel, $t_{\mathrm{HP},i} = (\sum_j t_{ij}\times \Omega_{ij})/{\Omega_{\mathrm{HP},i}}$, where $\sum_j t_{ij}$ and $\Omega_{ij}$ are the exposure and solid angle of the $j$~th unmasked image pixel that is located in the $i$~th HEALPix pixel, and $\Omega_{\mathrm{HP},i}$ is the solid angle of the $i$~th HEALPix pixel.
+For the count map, the count number of the $i$~th pixel is $C_{\mathrm{HP},i} = \sum_j C_{ij}$, where $C_{ij}$ is the count number of the $j$~th image pixel that is located in the $i$~th HEALPix pixel and is not masked.
+For the exposure map, the exposure time of the $i$~th pixel, $t_{\mathrm{HP},i} = (\sum_j t_{ij}\times \Omega_{ij})/{\Omega_{\mathrm{HP},i}}$, where $\sum_j t_{ij}$ and $\Omega_{ij}$ are the exposure and solid angle of the $j$~th image pixel that is located in the $i$~th HEALPix pixel and is not masked, and $\Omega_{\mathrm{HP},i}$ is the solid angle of the $i$~th HEALPix pixel.